 Watch Jurassic Park in 3D at Walmer Park

 If you’re a dad with young kids then watching Jurassic World in 3D is an awesome way to celebrate Father’s Day together.
 It’s been 22 years since Spielberg’s iconic first installment but some things never change.
 Mix those smarties in with your popcorn and get ready to be entertained by Tyrannosaurus Rex’s and Velociraptors running rampant.
-For show times and bookings click here.
 Find Walmer Park between 14th & 16th Avenue, Main Road, Walmer.

 Cool Runnings Toboggan Track

 Image courtesy of Cool Runnings

 You don’t need snow to go tobogganing at Cool Runnings in Bellville.
 Dads can rediscover their inner-kid and spend a morning tobogganing at 40 km speeds down steep steel chutes around crazy S-bends.
 They’re open from 9:00 to 18:00 on the weekends, note that they close when it’s raining.
 One ride costs R35 for kids and R40 for adults or you can buy a Happy Family Combo of 20 rides to share for R350.
 A hook drags you and your toboggan up the slope then releases you down the steel track- though it might look and feel dangerous it is actually very safe as there’s a lever which gives you complete speed control.
 There’re 17 corners as well as a a tunnel.
 Find them off Carl Cronje Drive, Tygervalley.
 Call 021 949 439.